-Despite the ARCSS, fighting between the SPLA and SPLA-IO initially reignited during July 2016 when widespread violence broke out in Juba.
-In response, on 12 August 2016 the UNSC adopted Resolution 2304, authorizing the deployment of the 4,000-strong Regional Protection Force (RPF), proposed by the Intergovernmental Authority on Development (IGAD), to support the UN Mission in South Sudan (UNMISS).
-After multiple delays imposed by the government, RPF troops started to arrive during April.
+Despite the ARCSS, serious fighting between the SPLA and SPLA-IO initially reignited in Juba during July 2016.
+In response, on 12 August the UNSC adopted Resolution 2304, authorizing the deployment of a 4,000-strong Regional Protection Force (RPF) to support the UN Mission in South Sudan (UNMISS).
+After multiple delays imposed by the government, RPF troops started arriving in South Sudan during April.

 The ARCSS called for a permanent ceasefire, as well as the establishment of an independent Hybrid Court for South Sudan to investigate atrocities committed during the conflict.
-Between 2013-2015 at least 50,000 people were killed as parties to the civil war engaged in war crimes and crimes against humanity, including widespread extrajudicial killings, torture, child abductions and sexual violence, with both sides targeting civilians as part of their military tactics.
+Between 2013-2015 at least 50,000 people were killed as parties to the civil war perpetrated war crimes and crimes against humanity, including widespread extrajudicial killings, torture, child abductions and sexual violence, with both sides targeting civilians as part of their military tactics.
 The government has repeatedly delayed the formation of the Hybrid Court.
-On 26 July 2017 the African Union (AU) and the government of South Sudan issued a joint roadmap for the establishment of the Court.
-The two parties have since drafted a Memorandum of Understanding, which the government has not yet signed.
+During December South Sudan's Council of Ministers and the AU specified the role and jurisdiction of the Court.
+The government also launched a "National Dialogue" during 2017.